GoGetCorp/GoGetGoTask/README.md

 All functions (the named and the anonymous one, calling the function which produces errors) must be called concurrently.

+A single GGEvent structure, with a counter initalized to 0 should be sent into the channel ressponsible for receiving GGevents.
+To begin the chain of processing data :)

 Expected number of files:
 * 1 main.go file containing main + the task functions